-Riede (Lage) in the Lower Austrian wine growing region of Kamptal west of the municipality of Langenlois.
+Riede (site) in the Lower Austrian wine-growing region of Kamptal, west of the municipality of Langenlois.
 The steeply terraced vineyard faces south and southeast.
-The soil consists of primary rock weathering with inclusions of crystalline slate (Gföhler gneiss) and clay, which is covered with a thin layer of humus.
+The soil consists of primary rock weathering with inclusions of crystalline slate (Gföhler Gneiss) and clay, covered with a thin layer of humus.
 The roots must therefore penetrate deep into the rocky subsoil.
-The special climate of the Loiserberg is characterised by extreme sunshine flooding the terraces with cold air from the Waldviertel.
-This mixture of warm and cool air promotes the fruit aromas.
-In 1935, the Loiserberg was the first place where the varieties that were rather exotic for this region at that time were cultivated Blaufränkisch andPinot Blanc.
-The winegrower Willi Bründlmayer introduced the lyre form of education here for the first time in Austria in 1935.
-Mainly the varieties Riesling, Grüner Veltliner, Pinot Blanc and Muscatel are cultivated.
+The special climate of the Loiserberg is characterized by extreme solar heat flooding the terraces with incoming cold air from the Waldviertel.
+This mixture of warm and cool air enhances the fruit aromas.
+In 1935, the Loiserberg was the first place where the rather exotic varieties for this region at that time Blaufränkisch and Pinot Blanc were planted for the first time.
+The winemaker Willi Bründlmayer introduced the lyre method of cultivation here for the first time in Austria in 1935.
+The main varieties cultivated are Riesling, Grüner Veltliner, Pinot Blanc and Muscat.
 The Bründlmayer Willi, Ehn Ludwig and Jurtschitsch wineries, for example, have shares in the vineyard.
-The Vogelsang vineyard, often referred to as the subriede of the Loiserberg, is located next to the Bründlmayer Willi vineyard.
+The Vogelsang vineyard, which is often referred to as the Loiserberg sub-vineyard, follows.